Gabriela-Dumanska/hotel-management-system/README.md

 ## Key features
 - **CRUD Operations**: The app supports all CRUD operations for managing hotel data.
-- **Admin View**: Admins can manage hotel operations, including room availability, guest profiles, reservations, and staff.
-They can also analyze sales data and generate reports.
+- **Admin View**: Admins can manage hotel operations, including room availability, guest profiles, reservations, and damages.
+They can also analyze sales data.
 - **Client View**: Clients can browse available rooms, make reservations, and view their booking history and much more.